negarfathi/client-server-communication/README.md

-# ClientServerSystems
+# Client-Server Communication

-Comparative implementation of synchronous and asynchronous client–server communication
+Client-Server Communication implements synchronous and asynchronous client interaction with a C# web service to demonstrate performance and concurrency differences.